nataliacza/nataliacza/README.md

 I've started my programming journey with <b>Python</b>.
 During 280-hours bootcamp I've learned language syntax, whats going on with OPP, had a chance to meet new friends like Django, SQL and others.

-Few months later, I've noticed I'm working as Backend .NET Developer Intern.
+Few months later, I've noticed I'm working as <b>Backend .NET Developer Intern</b>.
 I've met another new friends like C#, EntityFramework, REST API, AutoMapper, LINQ, Scrum, Jira and many, many more!

-Previously I was working as a Security Administrator - I have learned to work in an international environment.
+Previously I was working as a <b>Security Administrator</b> - I have learned to work in an international environment.
 Solving my own and others’ issues has become my forte, while at the same time following corporate procedures.
 I always offer advice and help in the team.
 My previous professional experience has convinced me that I am able to create and implement big projects without previous experience.

-Notes:
+<b>Notes:</b>
 <br>》Tricity (Gdańsk, Sopot, Gdynia), Poland - hybrid/remote.
 <br>》Backend .NET Developer Intern/Junior.
 <br>